-Plugins can be used in any pipeline command steps that you’ve defined using YAML.
+Plugins can be used in pipeline command steps to access a library of commands or perform actions.

 To add a plugin to a command step, use the

 plugins attribute accepts an array, so you can add multiple plugins to the same step.